Substantive Change Process (all schools)

 If a substantive change occurs in an accredited school, continuation of accredited status or inclusion of the substantive change in the institution’s previous grant of accreditation or pre-accreditation shall require:

-- Prior application to the Commission regarding the proposed change
+- Application to the Commission regarding the proposed change

-- Approval of the application by the President
+- Review of the application by the President

-- A one- or two-day visit by a one- or two-member team appointed by the President
+- A one- or two-day visit by a one- or two-member team at the discretion of the President

 - Subsequent approval by the Commission.